swilli91/S20-4010/Assignments/02/Mining.md

 Use the go formatter on your code.
 Either `goimports -w *.go` or setup your editor to run `goimpors` every time you save a go file.
 I have this setup in `vim`.
 Other editors can do this also.

-Run `go vet` on your code.
-Fix any errors.
-Test again

 ### Submit